 Legislative history: Local Law 97 of 2019, Local Law 147 of 2019, and Local Law 95 of 2020.

+Replace the existing Section 28-320.3.2.1 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-320.3.2.1 Greenhouse gas coefficients of energy consumption for calendar years 2030 through 2034.
 For the purposes of calculating the annual building emissions of a covered building in accordance with this section, the amount of greenhouse gas emissions attributed to particular energy sources shall be determined by the commissioner and promulgated into rules of the department by no later than January 1, 2023.
 The commissioner shall consult with the advisory board required by this article to develop such greenhouse gas coefficients for utility electricity consumption.
 When developing such coefficients, the commissioner shall consider factors, including but not limited to the best available New York state energy research and development authority and State Energy Plan marginal forecasts for Zone J for the end of the compliance period and beneficial electrification.

 Legislative history: Local Law 97 of 2019, Local Law 147 of 2019, and Local Law 95 of 2020.

+Replace the existing Section 28-320.3.7 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-320.3.7 Reports to be filed by owner.
 By May 1, 2025, and by May 1 of every year thereafter, the owner of a covered building shall file with the department a report, certified by a registered design professional, prepared in a form and manner and containing such information as specified in rules of the department, that for the previous calendar year such building is either:

 1. In compliance with the applicable building emissions limit established pursuant to section 28-320.3; or